Cart

 When should you seek medical help?

-If your menstrual cramps are extremely severe and not relieved by common pain relievers or significantly impact daily activities, you should seek medical advice.
-It may be a sign of underlying medical conditions that require professional assessment and treatment.
+If your menstrual pain is extremely severe and not relieved by common painkillers, or if it significantly affects daily activities, you should seek medical advice.
+This may be a sign of underlying medical conditions that require professional evaluation and treatment.

 Relaterade tester